372groupproject/milestones-team14-makaylaworden-jcollins1/code/README.txt

             - This will compile and run the program and two lines should print to the console

 ------------------------------------------- MILESTONE 2 -------------------------------------------

+(1) r2_case.ruby
+    - This is a short snippet of Ruby code that shows how to use a case statement.
+There are a couple varities with being able to use an 'else' or not.
+The main keywords are 'case' and 'when' and work similarily to other case statement found in other popular languages.
+    - To compile and run this program:
+        - Download and save p2_case.ruby onto your machine (a) Command Line:
+            - From the command line go into the directory that has p2_case.ruby
+            - Print the command: ruby p2_case.ruby
+            - This will compile and run the program and two lines should print to the console (b) Atom editor:
+            - Load the file p2_case.ruby into the workspace
+            - Click Packages -> Script -> Run Script
+            - This will compile and run the program and two lines should print to the console

 Websites for control structures:
     - https://www.linuxtopia.org/online_books/programming_books/ruby_tutorial/Ruby.new_Control_Structures.html
     - https://ruby-doc.org/docs/ruby-doc-bundle/UsersGuide/rg/control.html